Starring: Rowan Atkinson, Ben Miller, Emma Thompson

 Johnny English Strikes Again is a British film and the third in the Johnny English series.
 After the identities of all MI7 agents are exposed by a hacker, only Johnny English is left to rescue Britain from a series of chaotic attacks.

 I’ve always enjoyed the Johnny English movies, so I was absolutely delighted with the third entry in the series: Johnny English Strikes Again.
-With the brilliantly idotic hilarity of The Pink Panther, and the fun factor of all the old Bond movies, I was laughing and smiling right the way through here, and even though there’s barely anything in terms of a story to follow, it proves a thoroughly entertaining watch from beginning to end.
+With the brilliantly idiotic hilarity of The Pink Panther, and the fun factor of all the old Bond movies, I was laughing and smiling right the way through here, and even though there’s barely anything in terms of a story to follow, it proves a thoroughly entertaining watch from beginning to end.

 I was really surprised by just how much I laughed in this movie, because while I’ve had good fun with the previous two films, I can’t say that I’ve ever found one quite so funny as this, but that really is a positive for a film that’s unashamedly silly and light-hearted throughout.